knhaller/educational/The Transformer/.ipynb_checkpoints/BERT-checkpoint.md

 ![BERT input representation](./images/BERT-Fig.2.png)
 <sup>[1](#myfootnote1)</sup>

-The segment embedding identifies if it's sentence A or B. The token embeddings can be viewed as word embeddings.
+The segment embedding identifies if it's sentence A or B. The token embeddings can be viewed as word embeddings, except instead it is applied after WordPiece.
 The position embedding is added for the position in the sequence.

 Resources: